helloworldpark/EasyRandom/README.md

 <img src="https://github.com/helloworldpark/helloworldpark.github.com/blob/master/images/2017-01-01-conti03.png">
 </p>

-Note that the integral of probability density function need not be 1.
+Note that the integral of probability density functions need not be 1.
 The module will compensate for it.

 ## Implementation
 ### Random Number Generation